 Silver Ribbon Fern (Pteris Cretica)

 Pteris Cretica is another brake fern I felt needed to be added to this list.
-Its appearence very closely resembles that of Silver Lace Fern (Pteris Ensiformis).
+Its appearance very closely resembles that of Silver Lace Fern (Pteris Ensiformis).
 The difference with this plant is it grows a little bigger and is more tolerable to dryer locations.
 Utilizing this plant in a vivarium really adds maturity as well as variegation to the enclosure.
 The palm tree look the fronds Silver Ribbon Fern give off also adds an interesting aspect of scale to a terrarium as well.

 Delta Maidenhair Fern (Adiantum Raddianum)

-The care requirements for the Adiantum sp. is going to be generally the same… Minus the fact that Delta maidenhair is more suitable to higher humidity than most other Adiantum Sp. and have a rather complicated lighting needs.
+The care requirements for the Adiantum sp. are going to be generally the same… Minus the fact that Delta maidenhair is more suitable to higher humidity than most other Adiantum Sp. and has a rather complicated lighting needs.
 This plant will not do well in direct sunlight for long periods of time but does seem to appreciate small amounts of it.
 I would recommend experimenting with its placement before settling for a permanent location.
 Check out this extensive guide about Adiantum Raddianum for care tips and more information about this type of plant.

 Boston Fern (Nephrolepis Exaltata)

 Nephrolepis Exaltata may be the most common fern on this list to see as a household plant.
 It can grow rather large if not kept in check and may not be suitable for small enclosures.
 None the less, Boston fern is the staple representation that comes to mind when most think about what a fern is.
 It is a relatively easy plant to care for and comes in a variety of unique variations.
-Tiger Ferns for example is a variegated hybrid of this plant that has white stripes tapered through out its frond due to certain levels of direct sunlight.
+Tiger Ferns, for example, is a variegated hybrid of this plant that has white stripes tapered throughout its frond due to certain levels of direct sunlight.